bmillwood/bmillwood.github.io/src/content/page/Giving What We Can.markdown

 ## My key questions

 * What is the new research arm going to do?
     * What qualifies GWWC researchers to do their research?
 What's their comparative advantage like?
-  * What of the overlap with the Foundational Research Institute?
+    * Is there (will there be) duplicated work with the Foundational Research Institute?
+What about with the Oxford Institute for Effective Altruism?

 ## What do they do?